-To set a wild assign panel into Strips mode, touch the STRIPS button on the Modes row at the top of the fader panel.
+To set a fader control panel into strips mode, touch the STRIPS button on the Modes and Layers row at the top of the fader panel.

-If the Strips button is not visible on the Modes row, make sure that the panel is not locked by checking the status of the MODE LOCK button also located on the Modes row.
+If the strips button is not visible on the Modes and Layers row, make sure that the panel is not locked by checking the status of the MODE LOCK button also located on the Modes and Layers row.
 The MODE LOCK button is always available even in strip type select mode, allowing the user to switch between STRIPS mode and strip type select mode while locked to STRIPS.